Table of Contents

-What the bloggers will require will depend on your industry and what you are asking the blogger to do.
+What the bloggers will require depends on your industry and what you ask the blogger to do.
 Try to be catering and give them everything they need before they ask.
-If they do ask for a specific resource, you should get it to them in a timely manner.
+If they ask for a specific resource, you should get it to them promptly.

 Make Sure to Share

 If the blogger posts about your product, be sure to share it on your social media accounts.
 This helps you as well as the blogger.
 It makes your brand more credible and gives the blogger access to new potential readers.

 The ultimate goal of your blogger outreach campaign should be to build long-term relationships with bloggers.
 This has several advantages.